-International applicants interested in applying for the 3-year training program or the 1 year clinical training program should be certified pediatricians in their home country.
+International applicants interested in applying for the three year training program or the one year clinical training program should be certified pediatricians in their home country.

 Applicants interested in advanced subspecialty fellowship training program should be either a certified Paediatric Gastroenterologist, completed successfully paediatric gastroenterology training in accredited training program or are considered Paediatric Gastroenterologist in countries with no formal accreditation or certification process.

 Applicants who have applied to the U.S match through the National Residency Matching Program (NRMP), please be advised that the University of Toronto is a participating institution and adheres to the match policy.
 The policy states that "Applicants who have matched to a program or have accepted a position during the Supplemental Offer and Acceptance Program (SOAP), shall not apply for, discuss, interview for, or accept a concurrent year position in another program prior to the NRMP granting the requested waiver."
 More information is available on NRMP.org.

 For further details please contact: